berlin0308/AI-Persona-Adept/README.md

 ## **My Discovery**

 + In situations where precise response formats are needed, **in-context learning proves more effective than direct instruction.** Additionally, we may **doublecheck the response format** after GPT's replys to avoid subsequent issues.
 (When faced with unrelated or ambiguous responses, GPT tends to deviate from the specified format or ask follow-up questions.)
 + Two exceptions often occur during the runs: **Rate Limit Errors** and **Timeouts**.
 For the former, I implement an automatic retry mechanism with intervals.
-For the latter, I set the 'request_timeout' parameter in 'openai.ChatCompletion.create' to catch timeout errors.
+For the latter, I set the **'request_timeout'** parameter in **'openai.ChatCompletion.create'** to catch timeout errors.
++ Implementing the **'State'** class and **'Action-based control'** is a new approach for me, and I consider it an effective way to handle complexity and streamline the assessment process.